dantleech/blog/source/_posts/2020-08-09-pitlochry-inverness.md

 _I may have additionally passed the second highest point on the scottish cycle network today 401m compared to the 457m from earlier_

-I ploughed on regardless, I purchased a beer in Aviemore at least, and after an hour I stopped, not finding a bench, but finding a bridge with a curb.
+I ploughed on regardless, I purchased a beer in Aviemore at least, and after an hour I stopped, not finding a bench, but finding an abandonned bridge with a curb.
 I sat down and slumped against the old rock wall of the bridge watching the ants crawling all over the place as I cracked open my beer, then a car pulled up, a family taking the dogs for a walk I nodded hello, "looking hot there mate"